ibm-messaging/mq-container-mft/docs/agentconfig.md

 - **qmgrHost** - Type: String.
 Host name to be used for connecting to agent queue manager.
 - **qmgrPort** - Type: int.
 Port number to be used for connecting to agent queue manager.
 - **qmgrChannel** - Type: String.
 Channel name to be used for connecting to agent queue manager.
+- **qmgrCredentials** - Type: Group.
+Defines the credentials required for connecting to coordination queue manager.
+The credentials provided here are save to MQMFTCredentials.xml file during container start.
+- **mqUserId** - Type: String.
+Name of user for connecting to agent queue manager.
+- **mqPassword** - Type: String.
+Password of user for connecting to agent queue manager.
+Recommended to base64 encode this value.
 - **additionalProperties** - Type: Group.
 Any additional parameters to be set in agent.properties file of the container.
 Name of the attribute in this group must match the name of properties in agent.properties file.
-If the property value, for example `agentQMgrAuthenticationCredentialsFile` points to a file, then that file must be on a mount point.
 - **protocolBridgeCredentialConfiguration** Type: String.
 Path of the custom protocol bridge credential file.
 This property must be set if the agent is of type BRIDGE.
 This file must contain "key=value" pair(s) containing credential information.
 - **protocolBridge** - Required for BRIDGE agent.
-Type: String.
-Group element that defines additional properties if the agent type is `BRIDGE`.
+Type: JSONArray.
+Contains group of elements that defines additional properties if the agent type is `BRIDGE`.
 - **serverType** - Type: String.
 Defines the protocol bridge type. `FTP`, `FTPS` and `SFTP` are the supported types.
 - **serverHost** Type: String.
 Host name of the protocol server the agent will connect to.
 - **serverTimezone** Type: String.
 Timezone where protocol server is running.
 For example `Europe/London`.
 Valid only if serverType is `FTP` or `FTPS`.